Project X (1987 film)

-Project X is a 1987 science fiction comedy-drama film produced by Walter F. Parkes and Lawrence Lasker, directed by Jonathan Kaplan, and starring Matthew Broderick and Helen Hunt.
+Project X is a 1987 American science fiction comedy drama film produced by Walter F. Parkes and Lawrence Lasker, directed by Jonathan Kaplan, and starring Matthew Broderick and Helen Hunt.
 The plot revolves around a USAF Airman (Broderick) and a graduate student (Hunt) who are assigned to care for chimpanzees used in a secret Air Force project.

 Plot

-University of Wisconsin graduate student Teri MacDonald (Helen Hunt) has trained a chimpanzee named Virgil (Willie) to use sign language.
+University of Wisconsin graduate student Teri MacDonald has trained a chimpanzee named Virgil to use sign language.
 When her National Science Foundation research grant is not renewed, she is forced to sell Virgil.
 He is taken to an Air Force base in Lockridge, Florida, to be used in a top-secret research project involving flight simulation, though she's told that he's been sent to the Houston Zoo.

-Airman Jimmy Garrett (Matthew Broderick) is assigned to the same chimpanzee project.
+Airman Jimmy Garrett is assigned to the same chimpanzee project.
 Virgil and Jimmy quickly bond, and Jimmy discovers that Virgil has been taught sign language.
-Unbeknownst to Jimmy, once the chimpanzees reach a certain level in operating the flight simulator, they will be exposed to a lethal pulse of radiation to determine how long a pilot may survive after a nuclear exchange in carrying out a second-strike.
+Unbeknownst to Jimmy, once the chimpanzees reach a certain level in operating the flight simulator, they will be exposed to a lethal pulse of radiation to determine how long a pilot may survive after a nuclear exchange in carrying out a second strike.

 When Jimmy becomes aware of the chimpanzees' fate, he contacts Teri, who comes to the base.
 Teri tells Jimmy that she will inform the NSF of the deception, but Jimmy explains that she does not have enough time because Virgil is scheduled to die soon.

-Jimmy challenges Dr. Carroll (William Sadler) and others about the project's value by noting that the hypothetical pilot, knowing the implications of the second-strike scenario, would know that he is dying, and would, therefore, be affected by that knowledge.
+Jimmy challenges Dr. Carroll and others about the project's value by noting that the hypothetical pilot, knowing the implications of the second-strike scenario, would know that he is dying, and would, therefore, be affected by that knowledge.
 However, the chimpanzees would not be as aware; thus, the project is flawed.
 Enraged, Dr. Carroll promises Jimmy that his military career is finished.